circus-tent/circus/docs/source/index.rst

    :maxdepth: 2

    installation
-   configuration
-   plugins
-   hooks
-   cli
-   commands
-   adding_new_commands
-   circushttpd
+   tutorial/index
+   for-ops/index
+   for-devs/index
    sockets
-   library
-   deployment
-   develop_plugins
-   security
-   design
-   rationale
-   examples
-   supervisor
    usecases
-   troubleshooting
+   design/index
+   contributing
+   faq
+   changelog
    glossary
-   contributing
-   changes
    copyright

 Contributions and Feedback
 ==========================

-More on contribution: :ref:`contribs`.
+More on contributing: :ref:`contribs`.

 Useful Links:

-- There's a maling list for any feedback or question: http://tech.groups.yahoo.com/group/circus-dev/
+- There's a mailing-list for any feedback or question: http://tech.groups.yahoo.com/group/circus-dev/
-- The repository and issue tracker is at GitHub : https://github.com/mozilla-services/circus
+- The repository and issue tracker are on GitHub : https://github.com/mozilla-services/circus
 - Join us on the IRC : Freenode, channel **#mozilla-circus**